mauritslamers/mscx2ly/README.md

 format, but one that positions elements.
 This makes it hard for engraver-like programs like Lilypond to apply their own rules.
 Any mistakes in the notation will inevitably transfer to other programs.

+## Future additions
+In the future, I would like to add the following missing features:
+- repeats
+- special barlines
+- tempo
+- dynamics
+- texts such as "pizz." and "arco"
+- some types of articulations like tremolo